CPU: A13 Bionic

 The iPhone SE (2020) remains a great phone for the money even though it's just been replaced.
 The iPhone SE (2022) doesn't change much if all you're looking for is the iPhone experience for as cheap as possible.

 The 2020 model's older chip is less powerful and less efficient, plus doesn't offer features like 5G compatibility or Photographic Styles.
 You also don't get the new tougher front and back glass on this version.
 However, it's still got what you need if you're not bothered about the latest features.

 You may find it difficult to find this model in stock these days, and given it'll likely have a shorter life of software support ahead of it than the new SE, you may be better off avoiding it.
 But the iPhone SE 2020 remains a good phone even with its successor now here.

 - The best iPhone SE deals now

 - iPhone SE vs iPhone XR: Which affordable iPhone wins?

 I just wish Apple trimmed the bezels on this phone and added a night mode for the camera.
 If you're wiling to spend more, the $699 iPhone 13 mini is a good alternative with a larger 5.4-inch display and 5G.

 Regardless, you can't deny that the iPhone SE 2020 remains one of the best phones you can buy for the money.

 iPhone SE 2020 price and release date

-Customers can also get iPhone SE for $9.54 a month or $229 with trade-in from Apple.com.
-The iPhone SE is available through all of the major carriers, including AT&T, Sprint, T-Mobile and Verizon, as well as other carriers including Xfinity Mobile and Visible.
+The iPhone SE is available through all of the major carriers, including AT&T (opens in new tab), Sprint (opens in new tab), T-Mobile (opens in new tab) and Verizon (opens in new tab), as well as other carriers including Xfinity Mobile and Visible (opens in new tab).

 iPhone SE 2020 review: Design and colors